Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Flash Ironmaking

-Flash ironmaking is presented in the following section as an engineering test case for the CRN application.
-In general, flash ironmaking is a novel technology for the direct reduction of iron ore concentrate (mainly magnetite (\ce{Fe3O4})) to elemental iron (\ce{Fe}) with enormous potential to drastically reduce \ce{CO2} emissions associated with the steel industry \cite{Sohn2023}.
+Flash ironmaking is a novel technology for the direct reduction of iron ore concentrate (mainly magnetite (\ce{Fe3O4})) to elemental iron (\ce{Fe}) with enormous potential to drastically reduce \ce{CO2} emissions associated with the steel industry \cite{Sohn2023}.
 This is achieved by using hydrogen (\ce{H2}) or hydrogen-natural gas (mainly methane (\ce{CH4})) mixtures as reducing agents, thus avoiding a coke-based reduction process in blast furnaces.
 The main controlling reactions in the case of hydrogen are \cite{Sohn2023}:

 Due to the endothermic nature of magnetite reduction with hydrogen, sufficient heat must be provided to sustain the reaction.
 This is achieved by partial oxidation (combustion) of the reducing agent, in this case hydrogen and/or methane.
 Magnetite is available in powder form with particle sizes less than 100 µm.
 The small particle size results in high reaction rates, allowing almost complete reduction within a few seconds of residence time in the reduction reactors \cite{Sohn2023}.